Online MHI/MSHI Degree Programs

 Admissions Requirements

-Application for online health informatics degrees vary by school, but general requirements include completion of an application, attainment of a four-year degree (sometimes in healthcare or IT, but not always), and submission of official transcripts.
+Applications for online health informatics degrees vary by school, but general requirements include completion of an application, attainment of a four-year degree (sometimes in healthcare or IT, but not always), and submission of official transcripts.
 Some schools also may require:

 • One to three letters of recommendation

 Other requirements can include a personal essay or resume.
-Often, these materials can be submitted online, by uploading PDFs or other attachments, along with the initial application.
+Often, these materials can be submitted online by uploading PDFs or other attachments, along with the initial application.
 Other materials, like transcripts, may need to be submitted by regular mail since schools usually want original copies.

 Typical Course Curriculum and Specialization